Ask the Pro's: Late September Fishing Options Within 2 Hours of Anchorage

 The areas that are closest to Anchorage area are the Alaska Parks Highway river systems.
 There are about 5 different rivers an hour to an hour and a half north of town.

 Your other option would be the fishing the Kenai River.
 It is about 2 1/2-3 hours south of Anchorage.
 It has good fishing but substantial more people.

 Please feel free to contact my company, Fishhound Expeditions, with any additional questions or to book a wade or float trip.
 Thanks and good luck!

 Cheers - AdamAdam Cuthriell - Part owner of FishHound Expeditions.
 His wife Kathryn Cuthriell and business partner Dave "Reps" Repta make up the rest of the company as well as their dogs Hatch, Rado, and Pike.
 They fish, live, and guide in Alaska year-round.
 When not guiding on the rivers they guide ice fishing on Alaska's numerous lakes.
 Originally from Colorado, he began guiding at the age of 19 while receiving a degree in Outdoor Recreation Leadership.
 Adam is also a current state of Alaska EMT.

 You have a couple options.
-For fishing day trips near Anchorage you can drive north of Anchorage, through Wasilla, where you will have five, good walk-n-wade, streams.
+For fishing day trips near Anchorage you can drive north of Anchorage, through Wasilla, where you will have five, good Alaska walk & wade fishing, streams.
 Willow, Little Willow, Sheep, Goose and Montana Creek.
 All of these are along the Parks Hwy and the highway goes over the top of all of them.
 Fly wise; egg patterns, flesh and sculpins will all be working.

 If you drive South a couple hours, you have fishing on the Russian River and Upper Kenai River.
 The Russian is an easy walk-n-wade, the Kenai is a big river but it has a ton of pull outs that you can access good gravel bars to fish.
 The Upper Kenai is dropping pretty quick right now.
 If this continues, it will create a lot more walk and wade-able water.
 Fly wise will be the same as up north.

 The Northern streams will provide Rainbows, a few dollies and Grayling.
 The southern streams will provide Rainbows, Dollies and Silver salmon if you choose.